timrogers/wld/README.md

 - Save and manage multiple WLED devices by name
 - Set a default device for quick access
 - Turn your WLED device on and off from the terminal
-- Set the brightness level of your WLED device (0-255)
+- Set the brightness level of your WLED device (0-255 or 0-100%)
 - Control devices by saved name, or directly by IP address

 ## Installation